Educational work supported by the Kent Community Foundation (http://www.kentcf.org.uk/)

 The Kent Community Foundation are a long-standing supporter of Academy FM.
 They manage a variety of funds, and have considerable experience and knowledge of Kent's charity sector.
 We're very grateful for their support.

-For 2018, Academy FM benefits from a Core Support grant, which goes towards the overheads of our organisation.
+For 2018, Academy FM benefited from a Core Support grant towards the overheads of our organisation.
 We are not the type of radio station that has a commercial sound and format that prioritises advertising sales - we prioritise our work supporting young people and the local community.
-It costs a lot to run an educational charity and radio station, and the KCF's Core Support grant goes towards our overheads that include salaries, license fees, technical support, office costs and other outgoings.
-Their support helps us manage and deliver the variety of educational work and community projects and broadcasting we do.
+It costs a lot to run an educational charity and radio station, and the KCF's Core Support grant supported our salaries, license fees, technical support, office costs and other outgoings.

-The KCF also currently support us with a grant from the Brook Trust & Lawson Endowment Fund.
-This is for an employability project that works with children as young as 10 years old.
+The KCF also supported us with a grant from the Brook Trust & Lawson Endowment Fund.
+This was for an employability project that works with children as young as 10 years old.
 In our previous work, we've found that by the time teenagers reach age 15, some still don't have a clue what careers or pathways they'd like to take after their GCSEs.
 Also, for the ones that do have an idea what career they're interested in, most don't actually know much about these careers and what it's like working in particular sectors.
-The KCF funds support a unique project where we work with children in Years 6-10, and help them research careers and record interviews with people working in these sectors.
-The young people get first-hand advice, and this gets recorded so other young people can benefit.
-At the end of the project, all the audio will form a Careers Advice resource on this website, for any school to use.
+The KCF funded a unique project with children in Years 6-10, who researched careers and recorded interviews with local business-people.